-We understand the surprise that comes with having an unexpected dental bill as a result of dental insurance not paying as expected.
-As such, upon patient request before the treatment is rendered, we can submit an estimate to the insurance company so that the patient can have a better understanding of what the insurance will cover and what the patient will have to pay.
+We understand the surprise that comes with having an unexpected dental bill due to dental insurance not paying as expected.
+As such, upon patient request before the treatment is rendered, we can submit an estimate to the insurance company so that the patient can better understand what the insurance will cover and what the patient will have to pay.

-On occasion the insurance coverage and therefore the amount you are responsible for differs from the estimate because, amongst other reasons:
+Sometimes the amount you are responsible for differs from the estimate because amongst other reasons:

-Please note that the above remains unchanged for the past 17 years and applies to all patients.
+Please note that the above policy applies to all patients.

 Thank you for choosing Smile Care Dental for your dental care.
-We pride ourselves on developing long term relationships with our patients based on compassion, integrity, trust, respect, open communication and most of all great dental care and service.
+We pride ourselves on developing long-term relationships with our patients based on compassion, integrity, trust, respect, open communication, and excellent dental care and service.